 The following services are available through UCSB's Office of Research, Research Development group (see http://www.research.ucsb.edu/research-development/).
 All social science faculty who would like assistance with research project development, proposal writing, and searching for funding opportunities are strongly encouraged to take advantage of this rich set of resources and services.

-Barbara Walker, Director of Research Development for the Social Science and Humanities, provides individual and group consultations on all aspects of project development, funding searches, and proposal writing.
+Barbara Walker, Director of Research Development for the Social Sciences, provides individual and group consultations on all aspects of project development, funding searches, and proposal writing.
 She also offers workshops.

 Some of the services she offers include: